 Customs and Excise Duties: A tax at varying rates on imports and manufactured goods.

 Financial Services Tax: A tax at the rate of 15% on financial transactions with banks, etc.

 Import Surcharge: A tax on imports.

 Motor Vehicles Tax: A tax at varying rates levied on sale of motor vehicles.

 Stamp Duty: A tax at varying rates on instruments such as deeds of lease, conveyances, mortgages and share transfers.

-Value Added Tax: A tax on imports and on the commercial supply of goods and prescribed services levied at 15% of the value of the supply.
-A commercial supply is a supply made in the course of business for a consideration.
+Value Added Tax: A tax on imports and on the commercial supply of goods and prescribed services levied at 12.5% of the value of the supply.
+The VAT registration threshold is TT$500,000.

 Under the Corporation Tax Act, corporations or companies include unincorporated associations but not partnerships.